Work & Career

 Give bad updates as well as good ones

 Employees are usually excited to give good progress reports and managers are usually excited to get them.
 However, most projects are not simply a series of one success after another and it’s just as important to report the failings as it is the successes, Hastings says.
 “Even if something isn’t completed, let a boss know that you’re working on it and give an estimate of when it will be finished,” she adds.
+Here are the signs you have a great boss.

 Don’t bring up a problem until you’ve brainstormed solutions